sachin-shivakumar/sachin-shivakumar.github.io/_pages/about.md

-> Future is influenced by the past and controlled in the present.
+> Future is influenced by the past and the present.